kanmaniannie180-hub/edge-ai-wafer-defect-classification/docs/defect_definitions.md

 ## 🔒 Class Finalization Statement

-The above **eight defect classes are fixed for Phase-1** and **will not be modified**.
+The above **eight defect classes are fixed for Phase‑1** and **will not be modified**.

 * Each image in the dataset is labeled with **exactly one dominant defect class**
-* No multi-label or ambiguous annotations are allowed in Phase-1
+* No multi‑label or ambiguous annotations are allowed in Phase‑1

 This strict class definition ensures **dataset consistency**, **training stability**, and **fair evaluation**.